-The latest version of the Law on Insurance which entered into force on 1 January 2016 is largely based on directive 2009/138 of the European Union on the taking-up and pursuit of the business of insurance and reinsurance (Solvency II).
+The main law for insurance industry in Lithuania is the Law on Insurance.
+The latest version of the Law on Insurance which entered into force on 1 January 2016 is largely based on the Directive 2009/138 of the European Union on the taking-up and pursuit of the business of insurance and reinsurance (Solvency II).
+A substantial amendment to the Law on Insurance came into force as of 1 October 2018 when implementing the Insurance Distribution Directive.

 Lithuania has successfully implemented EU directives on insurance mediation (IMD I, II) into its national law.
 Due to the merge of the mentioned EU directives into one, some changes in insurance legal environment shall have to be made.
 In 2016, the European Commission adopted new rules to widen the IMD's scope to all sellers of insurance products, including insurance companies that sell directly to consumers.
-They shall apply as from 1 October 2018.
+They will come into force as of 1 October 2018.
 In accordance with the new requirements, respective local laws (incl. the Law on Insurance of the Republic of Lithuania, regulations of the Lithuanian Central Bank, etc.) will be adjusted / prepared and approved.
 Therefore, implementation of this directive will be a focal point.
 Under this new framework, known as the insurance distribution directive (IDD) (also known as Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution (recast)), consumers and retail investors buying insurance products will benefit from:

-- greater transparency in the price and costs of insurance products; - a simple, standardized insurance product information document (IPID) providing clearer information on non-life insurance products, so that consumers can make more informed decisions; - where insurance products are offered in a package with another product or service, for example when a new car is sold together with motor insurance, consumers will have the choice to buy the main product or service without the insurance policy; - rules on transparency and business conduct to help consumers avoid buying products that do not meet their needs.
+- greater transparency in the price and costs of insurance products; - a simple, standardised insurance product information document (IPID) providing clearer information on non-life insurance products, so that consumers can make more informed decisions; - where insurance products are offered in a package with another product or service, for example when a new car is sold together with motor insurance, consumers will have the choice to buy the main product or service without the insurance policy; - rules on transparency and business conduct to help consumers avoid buying products that do not meet their needs.